Prof. Alessandra Lehmen

 Fellow

-Alessandra Lehmen is a lawyer qualified in New York and Brazil, as well as an author and international speaker.
-She is the President of the Brazilian Bar Environmental Law Commission, Rio Grande do Sul State Chapter, a member of the Brazilian Bar Federal Climate Change Commission, and serves as Board Member of State and City climate and environmental councils in Brazil.
-Alessandra is a Law Professor, teaching ESG and Climate Law in Ph.D. and LL.M. programs.
+Prof. Alessandra Lehmen, Ph.D.
+(UFRGS), LL.M.
+(Stanford), MBA (FGV), is a lawyer qualified in New York and Brazil, as well as an author and international speaker.
+She is the President of the Brazilian Bar Environmental Law Commission, Rio Grande do Sul State Chapter, a member of the São Paulo and Federal Bar Climate Change Commissions, and serves as Board Member of federal, state, and city climate and environmental councils in Brazil.